Table of Contents

 The innermost layer of the cortex produces and secretes both male and female sex hormones.
 The male sex hormones are Dehydroepiandrosterone (DHEA), DHEA sulfate, androstenedione, and 11-hydroxy-androstenedione.
 The female sex hormones are in much smaller quantities of progesterone and estrogen.

-The effect of the sex hormones mostly comes from their conversion outside of the adrenal gland to testosterone.
-Their effect is seen during male gonadal development and during puberty in females.
+The effect of the sex hormones mostly comes from their conversion of androgen outside of the adrenal gland in to testosterone.
+Their effect is seen during male gonadal development and in femalesduring puberty.
 ACTH stimulates its release.

 For the USMLE, it will be important to remember those sex hormones are produced in this layer of the adrenal cortex and to be aware of the specific names of the hormones.